 The strawberry cheesecake is super cute, too! 🙂

 Going along with the Asian theme, I’d like to show a doll from my collection that I’ve only recently had the chance to look at closely…my Kurhn doll!
 My Kurhn doll was actually purchased overseas and brought back by a friend, who gave her to me.
 At the time, I was very interested in dolls, but not blogging yet, and my immediate thought was that she was lovely, but not very articulated, and her outfit appeared to be permanently attached.
-At the time, I didn’t even know what brand she was…Kurhn wasn’t mentioned anywhere on her packaging….but recently I was digging through the lovely Toy Box Philosopher’s archives looking for something else and ran across her reviews of Kurhn dolls…and it got me thinking.
-I compared her pictures to my doll, and realized that she is, without a doubt, a Kurhn doll! 🙂 My particular doll actually is listed on Ebay for $75….soooo… 😉
+At the time, I didn’t even know what brand she was…Kurhn wasn’t mentioned anywhere on her packaging…but recently I saw something about Kurhn dolls somewhere, and it got me thinking.
+I compared pictures to my doll, and realized that she is, without a doubt, a Kurhn doll! 🙂 My particular doll actually is listed on Ebay for $75….soooo… 😉

 She’s actually called the “Chinese Myth White Snake Fairy Doll”….which isn’t the best name….see below for more on this. 😉

 Her dress is gorgeous, and it’s flowing nature adds a ton of movement to any photo she’s in. 🙂

 Her face is beautiful….she has wonderfully painted eyes with dramatic rooted eyelashes!
 Her hair is a deep chocolate brown, and it’s very elaborately styled, with lots of small gold accents!

 Part of why I was iffy about her outfit when I first got her, however, was because there was an extra white scarf wrapped around her shoulders…it wasn’t hemmed, and was quickly unraveling despite my light handling.
 Happily, however, I realized that it was fastened by one plastic tie on each side, and it is easily removed.